hackerzhuli/com.hackerzhuli.code/README.md

 #### Unity Code Pro
 [Unity Code Pro](https://github.com/hackerzhuli/unity-code) is a VS Code extension that supports Unity Tests, debugging with Unity Editor, a Unity Console to see Unity's logs, and other useful things for Unity projects.
 Think of it as a alternative to the Unity extension.
 It is Windows only, but you can build from source for other platforms.

+### Unity Code MCP
+[Unity Code MCP](https://github.com/hackerzhuli/unity_code_mcp) is a MCP server that enables AI agents to work on Unity project autonomously, by providing tools to compile code and run tests in Unity Editor.

 ## Unity Version
 This package requires Unity 6.0 or higher.